planetfederal/desktop-documentation/installers/source/win/known_issues.rst

-* If Boundless Desktop 1.1 is installed in a custom directory as a sub-folder of the previous install directory, Boundless Desktop older version uninstaller (e.g. 1.0.1) will remove the newest version.
+* If Boundless Desktop |version| is installed in a custom directory as a sub-folder of the previous install directory, Boundless Desktop older version uninstaller (e.g. 1.1.1) will remove the newest version.
 However, using the default installation directory poses no issues, and the older versions removal won't affect the latest ones.
+* Boundless Desktop |version| installation changes QGIS project files (qgs and qgz) application mapping, disconnecting them from previous installation of QGIS.
+In the same way, uninstalling Boundless Desktop |version| will leave those files unmaped.
-* Uninstaller leaves an empty ``Program Files\Boundless\Desktop\1.1`` directory
+* Uninstaller leaves an empty ``Program Files\Boundless\Desktop\2.0`` directory
 * Current available versions of IPython console plugin (v1.9) is not compatible with IPython 7.2, which is the version deployed with Boundless Desktop.
 The plugin will not work properly.